Opportunities for Engagement, Education, and Research

 Established by the U.S. Congress with passage of the Water Resources Research Act in 1964, the water resources research institute program provides support for one institute at the land grant university in each state, plus 3 territories and the District of Columbia.
 Congress reauthorized the Act in 1984 with amendments and, most recently, in 2006, in PL 109-471.
 The Water Resources Research Center at the University of Arizona is the designated Water Resources Research Institute for the State of Arizona.

-The 2016 Montgomery & Associates Summer Writing Internship at the WRRC
+The 2018 Summer Writing Internship at the WRRC